Tips on Managing the Email Blizzard

 chat room—it is poor manners and shows a lack of respect for the

-recipient’s time and an inflated opinion of your own time’s importance.
+recipient’s time and an inflated opinion of their own importance.
+All of

 - Remove your name from low priority

-list servers.
-Perhaps you think you are saving time by simply deleting
+lists.
+Perhaps you think you are saving time by simply deleting the

 you.
 Remember, you can always